FBSocial/flutter_watermarked_image/README.md

 - Supports all image format supported by flutter, **including GIF**.
 - Supports text watermarking, image watermarking, and customization by inheriting `WatermarkedImage`.
-- Maintain the original format and size.
 - Implemented via PictureRecorder, not pixel manipulation.

+For PNG and GIF images, the original format will be maintained, while for other formats, the watermark generated will be in JPEG format.

 ## Getting started